sgmurphy/wordpress-plugins/wp-headers-and-footers/readme.txt

 == Changelog ==

+= 2.1.1 - 2024-01-09 =
+* Bugfix: Warning with PHP 8.3 in Diagnostic log.
+* Enhancement: Update data in Diagnostic log.
+* Compatibility: Compatible with PHP 8.3 and WordPress 6.4

 = 2.1.0 - 2023-11-07 =
 * New Feature: Introduced an option for removing the scripts/settings during uninstallation of the plugin.